asktami/quiz/README.md

 Your quiz app must:

-- Render answer choices in a <form>.
+- Render answer choices in a form.

 - Use semantic HTML, along with CSS and jQuery.